- Publisher: United Artists

 The Plot: Mr. Strangways, a British agent in Jamaica, is killed, and some of his files stolen.
 The files pertain to Doctor No, suspected of "toppling" American rocket launches via radio signals, sending them off course.
 M (Bernard Lee), of the Special Intelligence Service, dispatches James Bond, code number 007, to investigate.
 In Kingston, Bond's taxi driver turns out to be an enemy agent, but he commits suicide before Bond can learn anything from him.
 He then goes on to meet Quarrel, a fisherman, and Felix Leiter, a CIA agent.
 Quarrel knows about Crab Key, Dr. No's supposed base of operations, but refuses to take him there out of fear of a "dragon".
 However, he does give Bond some rock samples taken from Crab Key.
 Bond has them checked by Professor Dent and learns nothing, but Dent is secretly an agent of No, who tries to kill Bond with a tarantula that night.
 It fails.
 Bond sets up a date with Miss Taro, secretary at the Government House, only to survive a trap.
 Strangway's assassins die in a car chase, Miss Taro is arrested, and Dent is shot.

 Now Quarrel is finally ready to take Bond to Crab Key.
 Once landing, they meet Honey Ryder and hide from a patrol boat.
 The three venture deeper into the island, evading further patrols and getting to know one another.
 In the night, they encounter the "dragon", in actuality a fire-breathing tank.
 Quarrel is killed by the tank, and Bond and Ryder captured.
 They are held together in a luxurious prison and invited to dinner, where they meet Dr. No. After the meal, Bond lashes out but is locked in another cell for his efforts.
 He escapes through the air ducts, ends up in the control room of No's operation, sabotages it by overloading the nuclear reactor, and kills No by dunking him in the boiling, radioactive water.
 The base starts to self-destruct; in the chaos, Bond rescues Ryder and they escape by boat.
+You are now free to turn off your TV.

 Being the first big-screen Bond adventure, Dr. No wisely takes it easy.
 The plot isn't overly complicated; the first half is Bond doing detective work and the second half is his raid on Crab Key.
 I can understand this being the norm in the pre-Schwarzenegger film era, and while I wouldn't call it boring, I should at least warn the more younger-minded of my readers about these trends.
 In terms of the production design, it's doesn't stand up to the grand scale sets we expect of the Bond series these days, but again, these customs were not yet developed, so give them time.
 All in all, it works, but it's hard to appreciate this movie as anything but the beginning of a saga.
 3 out of 5.